NethServer/docs/administrator-manual/en/installation.rst

 .. hint:: We recommend to use at least 2 disks to setup a RAID 1.
           The RAID software will ensure data integrity in case of a disk failure.

 Hardware compatibility
 ----------------------

-|product| is compatibile with all certificate hardware by
+|product| is compatibile with any hardware certified by
-Red Hat® Enterprise  Linux® (RHEL ®).
-See: `https://hardware.redhat.com/ <https://hardware.redhat.com/>`_
+Red Hat® Enterprise Linux® (RHEL®), listed on `hardware.redhat.com <http://hardware.redhat.com/>`_

 Installation types